Knee Compression Sleeve

 2. Potential for Dependence on Support:

-A good time to use knee sleeves is if you are planning on doing extra activity that you are not used to.
+A good time to use a compression sleeve is if you are planning on doing extra activity that you are not used to.
 For instance, if you are planning a hike with your dog or a walk on the beach, this might be a great time to put the knee sleeve on for extra support until you feel confident enough with your new knee.

 Wearing the knee sleeve all day for basic daily activities is not recommended.
-We want you knee to be able to tolerate those activities without the support.
-However, if there is absolutely no way you can do these activities without the knee sleeve, then wearing it will definitely bring you more benefit than harm.
+We want you knee to be able to tolerate those activities without the support for a compression knee sleeve.
+However, if there is absolutely no way you can do these activities without the compression sleeve, then wearing it will definitely bring you more benefit than harm.

 3. Potential for Delayed Muscle Engagement: